liebig/cron/README.md

 <a name="runjob"></a>
 ### Run the cron jobs

 Running the cron jobs is as easy as adding them.
 Just call the static **run** method and wait until each added cron job expression is checked and if the time has come, the corresponding cron job will be invoked.
 That is the Cron magic.
-The **run** method returns a detailed Cron report.
-Additionally the report (with their cron jobs errors) will be logged to database.
+The **run** method returns a detailed report.
+By default the report (with their cron jobs errors) will be logged to database.
 You have the control over your jobs.

 ```
 public static function run($repeatTime = 1) {
 ```

 The optinal **repeatTime** parameter define the time in minutes between two run method calls.
 In other words, the time between the cron job route will be called.
 If you call this route every minute (* * * * *) you do not need to define this parameter.
-But some cron servcie provider only support calls only every 15 or even 30 minutes.
+But some cron service provider only support calls every 15 or even 30 minutes.
 In this case you have to set this parameter to 15 or 30.
 This parameter is only important to determine if the current run call is in time.

 **NOTE**: If the route call is not every minute, you have to adjust your cron job expressions to fit with this interval.